ivandokov/dokov.bg/src/tools/mysqldumpdbs/index.md

 excerpt: Dump all MySQL databases from a server in separate files.
 meta:
   - name: description
-    content: Dump all MySQL databases from a server in separate files.
+    content: Dump all MySQL databases from a server in separate files
 ---

 # MySQL Dump Databases